Chapter 5 - Playing the Game

 HIDE

-Make a REFLEX roll as your hero attempts to hide from sight, using some kind of cover or other concealment.
+Make a PRC-contested REFLEX roll as your hero attempts to hide from sight, using some kind of cover or other concealment.
 Your hero is hidden from each creature who has less successes than your hero.
 Gain an automatic success if your hero is already hidden.

 IMPERSONATE